Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 :   ### Sighted { .noborder }

-    This weapon has **:d20-dis: Disadvantage**{ .d20 } on attack rolls made against targets within 20 feet and has **:d20-adv: Advantage**{ .d20 } against target that has not moved at least 15 feet for this before the start of your turn.
+    This weapon has **:d20-dis: Disadvantage**{.d20} on attack rolls made against targets within 20 feet and has **:d20-adv: Advantage**{.d20} against target that has not moved at least 15 feet for this before the start of your turn.

 ---